-Season: A season begins on the first day of the large transfer window and terminates 12 months later, according to FIFA RSTP.The competition year typically begins on 1 July and ends on 30 June.
+Season: A season begins on the first day of the large transfer window and terminates 12 months later, according to FIFA RSTP.
+The competition year typically begins on 1 July and ends on 30 June.
 A licence is granted for the entire season provided it is not withdrawn during that period.

-An event that is considered material to the documentation predifferent presentation if it occurred prior to submission of the documentation.
+An event that is considered material to the documentation previously submitted to DBU and that would require a Significant change:

+different presentation if it occurred prior to submission of the documentation.